 Both approaches have merit and both have limitations.
 That’s why many organizations are finding it an effective approach to outsource parts of development projects and while maintaining internal control.
 This works especially well when your team lacks the specific skills you need, you don’t have the needed staff onboard currently, or you have your internal team tied up on priority projects already.

-Bringing on Outside Expertise: What You Need to Know about Outsourcing Development Projects
+Bringing on Outside Expertise: What You Need to Know About Outsourcing Development Projects

 Outsourcing development work doesn’t need to be difficult or complex.
 It takes some upfront planning and investing in finding the right developer to hire and deliver the quality you need.
 Depending on the type of developer you’re looking for, sites like Toptal and Stack Overflow are good resources to start with.
 According to CodeMentor.io, the average rate for web developers is between $61-$80 per hour.

 When you’re outsourcing development projects, parts of the development process, or hiring freelancers, you need to start with defining your needs to determine the right developer at the right price.
+If you’re interested in hiring a freelancer for the job, you can do so with the help of Dormzi.

 Define What You Want